eramons/techblog/content/post/thinkpadw500.md

 __First surprise:__ it was way worst than I have thought.
 The ROM chip on the Thinkpad W500 is really hidden, meaning you need to disassemble the PC completely in order to access it.

-Finally, I managed to see the chip.
+Disassembling took long, but one day the little chip finally saw the sunlight.
 I took a zoomed picture to confirm the chip name.

 ![ROM chip](/techblog/img/w500/chip_edited.jpg)